List of Toy Story characters: Sox

-Sox is a robotic cat and Buzz's personal companion.
+Sox (voiced by Peter Sohn) is a robotic cat and Buzz's personal companion.
 A gift from Alisha after his first hyper-speed test, Sox is programmed to provide personal and emotional support for Buzz, and is equipped with a number of accessories.
 Despite being programmed with artificial intelligence, he occasionally shows signs of a real cat, including expressing satisfaction from being petted and getting distracted by laser pointers.